-Comments the Time article; "The process may sound dehumanized, but in one hospital where the computer specializes in peptic ulcers, a survey of patients showed that they found the machine 'more friendly, polite, relaxing and comprehensible' than the average physician."
+Comments the Time article: "The process may sound dehumanized, but in one hospital where the computer specializes in peptic ulcers, a survey of patients showed that they found the machine 'more friendly, polite, relaxing and comprehensible' than the average physician."
 So much for bedside manner.

-What are the implications of this chip revolutions for the individual and the engineer?
-Microelectronics are creating structural changes to our employment patterns leading to the new in-term "technologically unemployed."
-A recent series of Globe and Mail articles on the chip refers to these displaced persons as "techno-peasants."
+What are the implications of this chip revolution for the individual and the engineer?
+Microelectronics is creating structural changes to our employment patterns.
+A recent series of Globe and Mail articles on the chip refers to these displaced persons as "techno-peasants".